vyuvalv/yo-sfdx-commands-generator/README.md

 ***************************************
 ## Workflow Overview

-* In case your Devhub is not connect will show alert and you will bneed to connect DevHub
+* In case your Devhub is not connect will show alert and you will need to connect a DevHub

 ### Generator Paths
 * `yo dx` - will show the main menu